 Liquid immersed units should be removed from tank and checked periodically for scale build-up.
 Clean as required.
 Scale can cause high sheath temperature and result in inefficiency and shortened life.
-When the heater is removed or tightened, take care to orient the "TOP" again on the nozzle side of the tank.
-The element supports are installed to create a baffling effect so it's important that this orientation be maintained.
+When the heater is removed or tightened, take care to orient the heater in the position it was originally oriented.